-Effective assurance is a valuable feedback mechanism to those directly involved in tailings management.
-Depending on the assurance mechanism used, assurance potentially provides perspectives on current performance, deficiencies, opportunities for improvement, future plans, and other tailings management aspects.
+Effective assurance is a valuable feedback mechanism for those directly involved in tailings management.
+Depending on the mechanism used, assurance potentially provides perspectives on current performance, deficiencies, opportunities for improvement, future plans, and other tailings management aspects.

 Gold Fields utilises the following mechanisms to provide assurance: